 You could make create:

-- Finally, you can change up your Cobb salad simply using your favorite dressing!
+- Finally, you can change up your Cobb salad simply by using your favorite dressing!

 The recipe is for a quick assembly, but do feel free to customize in a way that is most pleasing to you!
 There are endless varieties, but I really do love this one as is.
 And even though it would no longer technically be a cobb salad, I love a breaded chicken strip on this salad too!